-Once you have submitted your application for approval by your host UK organisation, automatic emails will be sent to your host UK organisation approver asking them to log on to the system.
-You will not be able to edit your application after it has been submitted to your host UK organisation for approval.
-The host UK organisation approver will either: approve and submit your application, 'send back' your application and contact you to request modifications (if before the 1 November deadline) or decline your application and contact you.
+Once you have submitted your application for approval by your host organisation, automatic emails will be sent to your host organisation approver asking them to log on to the system.
+You will not be able to edit your application after it has been submitted to your host organisation for approval.
+The host organisation approver will either: approve and submit your application, 'send back' your application and contact you to request modifications (if before the 10 April deadline) or decline your application and contact you.

-Please be aware that it is your responsibility to ensure that you complete your application in time for your host UK organisation to process it (including requesting changes) and provide their approval by the closing date.
-It is recommended that you allow at least five working days for this process, but please check with your proposed host UK institution as their internal timetables may require earlier submission.
+Please be aware that it is your responsibility to ensure that you complete your application in time for your host organisation to process it (including requesting changes) and provide their approval by the closing date.
+It is recommended that you allow at least five working days for this process, but please check with your proposed host institution as their internal timetables may require earlier submission.

-If your host UK organisation approver requests modifications through the British Academy GMS email facility, they can unlock your application, allowing you to edit it.
+If your host organisation approver requests modifications through the British Academy GMS email facility, they can unlock your application, allowing you to edit it.
 They can do this by selecting 'Return to Applicant'.
 An automatic e-mail will be sent to you alerting you of this fact.
-Once you have completed and saved the requested changes, please re-submit your application for approval by your host UK organisation.
+Once you have completed and saved the requested changes, please re-submit your application for approval by your host organisation.

-Once your host UK organisation has approved your application and submitted it to the British Academy, it will not be possible to make any changes.
+Once your host organisation has approved your application and submitted it to the British Academy, it will not be possible to make any changes.

-- Application sharing: All applications must be started by the applicant who is to be the Principal Investigator (PI) on the award.
-You can invite other contributors to join the application (e.g. Finance Office contact), but in order to do so your contributor will need to be registered in the British Academy's Flexi-Grant® system first.
+• Application sharing: All applications must be started by the applicant who is to be the Principal Investigator (PI) on the award.
+You can invite a Finance Office contact to join the application, but in order to do so they will need to be registered in the British Academy's Flexi-Grant® system first.
 You will need to ensure you have their registered email address to invite them to participate in your application.

-You can let other British Academy Flexi-Grant® GMS users view your draft application in advance of submission by providing their email address.
-They will be able to log in using their existing password and see your application and, depending on permissions, amend your application. - Application deletion: You can delete your application at any time although it is often a lot easier to just re-edit your existing application.
+- Application deletion: You can delete your application at any time although it is often a lot easier to just re-edit your existing application.
 We will be able to recover a deleted application for a period of 7 days after deletion.
 After this, it will be permanently removed from the system. - Application returned for editing: The approver can return your application to you for further editing before the closing deadline of the call.
-See 'Submission of Application' above.

-- Guidance: In the tables below you will find in the left-hand column each question as set out in the application form and in the right-hand column useful guidance on its completion. - Further clarification: If any of this advice is unclear, or you need further information, please do not hesitate to seek clarification from the British Academy's International Team (contact details at the end of these notes).
+See 'Submission of Application' above. - Guidance: In the tables below you will find in the left-hand column each question as set out in the application form and in the right-hand column useful guidance on its completion. - Further clarification: If any of this advice is unclear, or you need further information, please do not hesitate to seek clarification from the British Academy's International Team (contact details at the end of these notes).

-PLEASE NOTE THAT IT IS ESSENTIAL THAT YOU CREATE A PDF OF YOUR COMPLETED APPLICATION (by clicking 'Print Application'), AND CHECK IT THOROUGHLY, INCLUDING EMAIL ADDRESSES AND UPLOADED PDF FILES, BEFORE SUBMITTING IT FOR APPROVAL BY YOUR UK HOST ORGANISATION.
+PLEASE NOTE THAT IT IS ESSENTIAL THAT YOU CREATE A PDF OF YOUR COMPLETED APPLICATION (by clicking 'Print Application'), AND CHECK IT THOROUGHLY, INCLUDING EMAIL ADDRESSES AND UPLOADED PDF FILES, BEFORE SUBMITTING IT FOR APPROVAL BY YOUR HOST ORGANISATION.
 IT MAY NOT BE POSSIBLE TO RECTIFY MISTAKES IN TIME FOR THE DEADLINE.